-- Size and morphology information (TEM).
+- Morphology and size information of the material (TEM).

 Chemical Analysis

-- Electron Energy Loss Spectroscopies (EELS).
+- X-ray spectroscopy (EDS) and Electron Energy Loss Spectroscopy (EELS).

-Vector Field Analysis
+Field Analysis

-- Magnetic domain studies by Lorentz Microscopy.
+- Magnetic domain studies: Lorentz microscopy.

 In Situ Formation of Carbon Nanotubes Encapsulated within Boron Nitride Nanotubes via Electron Irradiation Ref.: ACS Nano 8, 8419-8425 (2014) doi:10.1021/nn502912w